RoyalIcing/Shohin/README.md

 }
 ~~~

-OK, let's connect the two with an update function, that takes a message and makes changes to a model.
+Let's connect the model to the message with an update function, which takes a message and makes changes to the model.

 ~~~swift
 let randomInt = RandomGenerator(toMessage: CounterMsg.setCounter)